Skip to main content

 • Internet connectivity can provide up to 10x improvement in factuality

-• All models support web search - simply append the suffix to any model name
+• All models support web search - append a suffix or send a linkup object

 Authorizations